fbpx

 Approximately 15km, 6-8 hours, cleared, but a very rough and difficult trail.

-This segment, although not any longer than other segments, is the hardest open segment of the national trail.
+This segment, although not any longer than other segments, is the next hardest segment of the national trail after segment 8.
 Only the most experienced hikers should attempt it without a guide.
 Note that long sections of the trail have no phone service, so hiking here solo is inadvisable.
+Definitely make sure people know where you are and plan to be.
 The part of the segment that is not on roads is about 10km.
 Half way through this section there is an access road that comes from Morne Rachette and joins at a farm.
+There are 3 huts here.
 The part south of this access road has been known to take people up to 6 hours, and exiting at this point requires an 8km road walk back to the coast, so plan accordingly in case you decide not to complete the entire segment.
+The second half of the segment takes a similar length of time to the first half.

-As of Dec 2022 this trail is in the best condition it has been in for years.
-Finding the way is relatively easy, although phone signal is almost non-existant and it’s still a very difficult hike.
+Finding the way is relatively easy at the moment, although phone signal is almost non-existant and it’s still a very difficult hike.

 Segment 10 (updated Nov 2023)